Code-Institute-Submissions/Memory-games/README.md

     3. I want to be able to easily navigate throughout the site on any device to find content.
         1. The site has been designed to never to entrap the user.
 The navigation bar moves freely as the user scrolls up and down the page and triggers a JavaScript effect which adds a background to the header to avoid being unable to read the links.
         2. At the bottom of each page, there is a 'Back To Top' bottom to further ensure the user never gets trapped.
-        3. On the Suggestions Form, after a form response is submitted, the 'Send' button changes to 'Sent' to verify to the user their message has been sent.
+        3. On the Suggestions Form, clicking the submit button creates a loading bar informing the user their message is being sent.

 - #### Returning Visitor Goals
     As a Returning Visitor...
     1. I want to play the games again and attempt to beat my previous scores.
         1. The Simon game will run an infinite amount of rounds until the user clicks the wrong button.
-For each correct click, there is a turn counter in the center which will update and show how many correct buttons have been pressed in a row.
         2. For the pairs game, the user could time themselves and keep track of that to give themselves something to improve on.

     2. I want to easily send suggestions for new games and/or updates that can be added.